s-zeid/AppBackup/README.md

     $ sudo pip install --pre -U iosapplist

-Each time you run AppBackup in the simulator, you must run the following command outside the simulator on the same machine:
+Before you run AppBackup in the simulator, you must run the following command outside the simulator on the same machine:

     $ ./appbackup.test \
        -r ~/Library/Developer/CoreSimulator/Devices/<uuid>/data \